 Computing is an essential—and increasingly important—part of statistical practice and methodology, but computing’s role in the typical graduate Statistics curriculum (including ours) has not been commensurate with its importance.
 For most students, the primary opportunity to develop computing skills comes during research or analysis projects, but this tends to put completion above learning and tends to cover only those ideas needed for the specific project.
 While students may be able to take a computing-related course here or there, it is rare for such a course to cover the fundamental concepts in computing and promote critical skills in a way that will pay off during later research, work experience, and beyond.
 This course, 36-750, aims to fill that gap.

 The premise of this course is that building a broad and solid foundation in computing will pay significant dividends throughout a student’s research and work career.
-We will focus on four main themes:
+We will focus on several main themes:

 Along the way, we will also consider a variety of applications and techniques that are important for statistical practice.
 However, the focus of the course is not on specific statistical techniques.
-Similarly, although you will practice new tools and approaches to programming, the purpose of this course is not teaching you to program.
+Similarly, although you will practice new tools and approaches to programming, the purpose of this course is not teaching you to program or use particular tools.

 By the end of this course, you should be better able to:

-• build a small-to-medium scale software system that is well-designed and that facilitates code reuse and generalization;
+- design and build a moderate scale software system that is well-designed and that facilitates code reuse and generalization;

 Class Mechanics #